 Podcast script template

-If you ever made a presentation, you probably know that it is helpful to have a bird’ eye view of your speech.
+If you ever made a presentation slides, you probably know that it is helpful to have a bird’ eye view of your speech.
 The purpose of having an outline on your hand ensures that you are on track and cover all the important points you planned in advance.
 Also, when you know what you are going to say next, you make smoother transitions.

 Let’s see the essential elements in a simple podcast script template.